 Calaveras Big Trees State Park recreation includes hiking through North and South Grove trails, fishing in Beaver Creek and the Stanislaus River and mountain bike riding on miles of fire/dirt roads in the park in summer, and Nordic skiing and snowshoeing in the winter.
-More information on Calaveras Big Trees State Park is available on on attractions page.
-Download park brochure for trail maps.
+Click here for park brochure for trail maps.

 Calaveras Big Trees State Park Recreation: NORTH GROVE

 The North Grove offers close-up spectacular views of majestic giant sequoias along its nearly level 1.5 mile (2.3 km) loop.
 In the Spring, large patches of Pacific Dogwoods are in bloom, and in Fall, their leaves turn gold, orange and red, lending even more beauty to the park.
 There is a downed giant sequoia with access to its hollow interior that visitors love to walk through – and of course, this is especially popular with kids.
 Expect to take approximately one hour to hike the North Grove trail and if you have youngsters in strollers, this is the trail for you.

 A free, guided hike is available at 1:00 pm each Saturday, given by a knowledgeable docent or ranger.
 These hikes are filled with amazing information you won’t get anywhere else – so if you want to know more about the flora, fauna, and history of this beautiful place, do plan on trying to join one.
 If you can’t, you can get some of that great information from their Guide to the North Grove Trail.